Research Driving Transportation Improvements

 Housed in the University of Massachusetts Amherst’s College of Engineering, UMTC is comprised of a core group of 11 faculty from several departments, as well as a team of 20 full-time employees.
 UMTC has also built a network of nearly 150 affiliated researchers from universities primarily around Massachusetts and New England, offering stakeholders streamlined access to research support and collaboration across diverse areas of expertise.

 While UMTC has grown and expanded its research portfolio over the years, its mission has remained the same: to improve transportation mobility and safety for the benefit of all citizens of the Commonwealth.
+In 2023, UMTC became the administrative home for the New England Region's University Transportation Center (NEUTC), which UMass was chosen to lead by the U.S. Department of Transportation under a five-year, $15 million grant.
+The goal of the centers is to advance state-of-the-art transportation research, technology and safety.

 UMTC is well known for its traffic safety and operations program, known as UMassSafe.
 In general, this research follows a three-step progression: Researchers analyze traffic data to understand existing patterns; develop counter measures and test them out in simulations; and collaborate with government agencies to implement changes and test them out in the field.